KhaledAmmarTZ/Railway_Crossing_Microprocessor_and_Microcontroller_Project/README.md

 Installation Instructions

-Clone the Repository: Clone this repository to your local machine.
+1. Clone the Repository: Clone this repository to your local machine.
-Set Up the Database: Execute the SQL commands provided above to create the database and table.
+2. Set Up the Database: Execute the SQL commands provided above to create the database and table.
-Configure PHP: Ensure your PHP environment is set up (e.g., XAMPP) and place the PHP files in the appropriate directory (e.g., C:\xampp\htdocs\train).
+3. Configure PHP: Ensure your PHP environment is set up (e.g., XAMPP) and place the PHP files in the appropriate directory (e.g., C:\xampp\htdocs\train).
-Install Python Libraries: Navigate to the directory containing read_serial.py and run: bash
+4. Install Python Libraries: Navigate to the directory containing read_serial.py and run:
-Run
-Copy code

 pip install pyserial requests

-Run the Python Script: Execute the script using: bash
+Run the Python Script: Execute the script using:
-Run
-Copy code

 python read_serial.py

-Upload Arduino Code: Upload the Arduino code to your Arduino board and ensure the correct COM port is set.
+5. Upload Arduino Code: Upload the Arduino code to your Arduino board and ensure the correct COM port is set.

-Usage
+Usage:
-The system will detect train arrivals and departures using the sensors.
+1. The system will detect train arrivals and departures using the sensors.
-Data will be sent to the PHP script, which will update the database and display the train schedule.
+2. Data will be sent to the PHP script, which will update the database and display the train schedule.

-Acknowledgments
+Acknowledgments:
-This project is developed by Khaled Ammar (1008) and Showrup Das (1005) for the Spring 2024 semester, 5th semester, 41st batch, Section A.
+This project is developed by Khaled Ammar (1008) and Showrup Das (1005) for the Spring 2024 semester, 5th semester, 41st batch, Section A, Premier University.